andrewjamesford/andrewford-co-nz-11ty/content/articles/tailwind-theming-by-config/index.md

 <html lang="en" class="%REACT_APP_THEME_CONFIG%">
 ```

-If you look at the *index.html* file in the public folder of the example react app, I've added an [environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/#referencing-environment-variables-in-the-html) in the html tag like above.
+If you look at the *index.html* file in the public folder of the [example react app](https://github.com/andrewjamesford/tailwind-theming-by-config-example), I've added an [environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/#referencing-environment-variables-in-the-html) in the html tag like above.
 The variable has been set to **alpha** in the **.env** file.
-When the project is run, on build the "alpha" class is set.
-See my [example project](https://github.com/andrewjamesford/tailwind-theming-by-config-example) to get a better understanding of how it works.
-Run the application by running `npm run start`, see the results.
-Stop the app and change the variable in the .env file to **gamma** and run again.
+When the project is run, on build the "alpha" class replaces the **%REACT_APP_THEME_CONFIG%**.

+Clone the project and run the application by running `npm run start`.
+Then you can see the results first hand.
+To set a different theme stop the app and change the variable in the **.env** file to **gamma** and run again.
 You will see the styles on the cards take effect with a different colour background.

+The beauty of environment variables is they can be set in a multitude of ways.
+From command line at build, or via web interface with the likes of [Vercel](https://vercel.com) or [Netlify](https://www.netlify.com).
+While in development you can update an *env* file to check your results.

+## Summary

+Tailwind CSS is a powerful CSS utility framework and extending it via plugins for theme variants allows a lot of flexibility.
+Especially when you need to re-use code across different brands.
+Also while environment variables have been around for a long time, they are still just as relevant today in deployment/development.
+The two together can be a winning combination in your next project.